 Click here to view current pavilion rental rates.

 Address and Directions

 Follow Route 376 West, exit at the Hopewell ramp.
 Bear right onto Route 151 Gringo Road.
-Route 376 East, exit the Hopewell ramp, turn left onto Route 151 Gringo Road.
+Route 376 East, exit the Hopewell ramp and turn left onto Route 151 Gringo Road.
 Travel East past the Hopewell Industrial Park.
-Approximately one mile turn left onto Kane Road.
+Approximately one-mile turn left onto Kane Road.
 Travel Kane Road past the former Kane Road drive-in theater.
 Turn right at the next street, Laird Drive.
 Hopewell Park is on the right side.
 Enjoy!